ChahidAbderrazak/academic-website/content/publication/IEEE-Access_SCSA_WS2019/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*IEEE Access Journal of Biomedical and Health Informatics*"
+publication: "*IEEE Journal of Biomedical and Health Informatics*"
-publication_short: "IEEE-Access"
+publication_short: "IEEE-JBHI"

-abstract: Water suppression, in proton magnetic resonance spectroscopy (MRS) using post-processing techniques, is very challenging due to the large amplitude of the water line, which shadows the metabolic peaks with small amplitudes and complicates their quantification.
-In addition, the peak-shaped structure of these spectra and the relatively small number of data points representing them makes the suppression process more cumbersome.
-In this paper, a post-processing water suppression technique based on the Schrödinger operator is proposed.
-The method is based on the decomposition of the input MRS spectrum, using the squared eigenfunctions of a semi-classical Schrödinger operator.
-The proposed approach proceeds in three steps: first, the water peak is estimated using an optimal choice of the value of h to reconstruct the MRS spectrum with a minimum number of eigenfunctions.
-Second, these estimated eigenfunctions are further refined to ensure that they only represent the water line with no contribution from the metabolite peaks.
-Finally, the estimated water peak is subtracted from the input MRS spectrum.
-The proposed method is tested on simulated in vitro and real in vivo MRS data and compared with the Hankel-Lanczos singular value decomposition with partial reorthogonalization (HLSVD-PRO) method.
-The results obtained show that the semi-classical signal analysis (SCSA) performs comparably to the HLSVD-PRO in accurately suppressing the water peak.
+abstract: Epilepsy is a neurological disorder  classified as the second most serious neurological disease known to humanity, after stroke.
+Localization of epileptogenic zone is an important step for  epileptic patient treatment, which starts with epileptic spike detection.
+The common practice for spike detection of brain signals  is via visual scanning of the recordings, which is a subjective and a very time-consuming task.
+Motivated by that, this paper focuses on using machine learning for  automatic detection of epileptic spikes in magnetoencephalography (MEG) signals.
+First, we used the Position Weight Matrix (PWM) method  combined with a uniform quantizer  to generate useful features.
+Second, the extracted features are classified using  a Support Vector Machine (SVM) for the purpose of epileptic spikes detection.
+The proposed technique shows great potential in improving the spike detection accuracy and reducing the feature vector size.
+Specifically, the proposed technique achieved average accuracy  up to  98\% in  using  5-folds cross-validation applied to a balanced dataset of 3104 samples.
+These  samples are  extracted from 16 subjects where eight are  healthy and eight are epileptic subjects using a sliding frame of size of 100 samples-points with a step-size of 2 sample-points.

 # Summary.
 An optional shortened abstract.
-summary: We developed a post-processing water suppression technique based on the squared eigenfunctions of the Schrödinger operator.
+summary: We developed a post-processing water suppression technique based on the squared eigenfunctions of the Schrodinger operator.

 tags:
 - Feature extraction